My little koto and red picks

 A few weeks later the items arrived from Japan.
 The red ones fitted perfectly.

 (Later on I was fortunate to meet a wonderful koto master in Vancouver and she told me that the red picks are for children, and I was a little embarrassed that I even performed cheerfully at music festivals with the red picks on :-)

 The moment when I put the red koto picks in my fingers with a little koto by my side, that was the beginning of the second chapter of my music journey.

 I have a favour of you.
 Please leave a comment below or email me and let me know how you feel about this post, what you think of the songs you’ve heard so far, or even just to say hi!

 It would mean a lot.

 To those who are connected via email address, be sure to add my address to your contacts/ safe-senders list and keep an eye out for your inbox, I'll send you another gift later💖

 If you’d like to hear the most recent milestone of that journey, click here to listen to my most recent album, ‘From Darkness To The Light’.

-I regularly hold facebook live concerts as well.
+where I regularly hold facebook live concerts.